zer0cache/matic-docs/docs/validate/basics/liquid-delegation.md

 More on technical design[link to technical spec] published on stack.matic or in separate blog.

-Given above design available in-protocol, validators can always implement their own similar mechanisms and stake via a contract which won't be available in matic staking UI.
+Given above design available in-protocol, validators can always implement their own similar mechanisms and stake via a contract which won't be available in Polygon staking UI.

 —